redux-definitions/redux-definitions/README.md

   notifications: Inbox
 })
 ```
-> each top-level key in the `defineState` schema generates a separate reducer
+> Each top-level key in the `defineState` schema generates a separate reducer.

 ### Actions
 The standardized `actions` are returned from the `defineState` definition.
 The State Type determines what actions are available.
 For example a `Collection` has actions `create`, `update`, `upsert`, `remove`, `set`, `reset`, `clear`.
 Learn more in the [State Types](#state-types) section.